Tachypleus tridentatus: Ecology

 Like other species of horseshoe crabs, T. tridentatus is an omnivore and feeds on molluscs, worms, other benthic invertebrates and algae.
 Large batches of eggs are laid in holes dug in sandy beaches in special nursery areas off the coast.
 On hatching, the larvae remain in the nest over winter, feeding on the yolks of their eggs for several months, remaining in this nursery area during the next spring and summer.
 As juveniles they remain buried in the sediment during high tide, emerging at low tide to feed on the exposed surface.
 They have limited opportunities to disperse widely.
 Adults move offshore for the winter, hibernating buried in the seabed at depths of around 20 m, coming inshore again when the water warms up the following year.
 As a poikilotherm, this horseshoe crab is much affected by rising seawater temperatures, reacting by burying itself deeply in the sediment and sometimes going into diapause.

 Status

-The tri-spine horseshoe crab are at risk from over-fishing, pollution and the loss of their breeding grounds.
+The tri-spine horseshoe crab is at risk from over-fishing, pollution and the loss of their breeding grounds.
 Populations have declined for decades, and the species was granted protection in Japan in 1928.
 In China it has become less common and, from being once abundant in Taiwan, it is now seldom seen inshore there.
 As of 2019, the International Union for Conservation of Nature classifies the species as "Endangered" based on recent population and habitat declines.